pytorch/audio/docs/source/tutorial.rst

     # tensor(0.0122)

-Migrating to Torch Audio from Kaldi
+Migrating to Torchaudio from Kaldi
 -----------------------------------

 Users may be familiar with
 `Kaldi <http://github.com/kaldi-asr/kaldi>`__, a toolkit for speech recognition.
-Torch Audio offers compatibility with it in ``torchaudio.kaldi_io``.
+Torchaudio offers compatibility with it in ``torchaudio.kaldi_io``.
 It can indeed read from kaldi scp, or ark file or streams with: